Board of Trustees

 The Boston Public Library Board of Trustees oversees the Library’s operating and administrative policies, votes on and establishes Library policy, sets the institution’s strategic goals, and acts as an agent of public trust governing the Library.
 The Trustees work together with the Library president to carry out governance and policy-making responsibilities, as well as finance and development oversight and strategic planning.
 Trustees are appointed by the Mayor of Boston.

-Learn more about the Trustees by viewing the By-Laws for the Trustees, and their Acts of Incorporation.
+Learn more about the Trustees by viewing the By-Laws for the Trustees, their Acts of Incorporation, and Trustees Acknowledgement Statement.

 Navjeet K. Bal is Managing Director and General Counsel at Social Finance, Inc., a Boston based national nonprofit organization founded in 2011, and dedicated to “mobilizing capital to advance social progress.”
 Social Finance partners with governments, nonprofits, foundations, impact investors, and financial institutions to create innovative financing solutions to improve social outcomes.